 though.
 Also, the plastic is icky -- not sticky, just what I would

 call crisp.
 It is not of good quality however for a buck, it is

 still fine after five or six years.
 Jeesh!

-folder won't fall apart.
-It still serves the purpose so I can't
+folder will not fall apart.
+It still serves the purpose so I cannot

 justify buying a replacement.